ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/c/c_packethandler.md

 | error      | Hardware error |

 - Detailed Description

+   printRxPacketError2 is Deprecated.
+Please use the getRxPacketError2 instead of printRxPacketError2.

    This function prints out on the console window what hardware `error` value means.